What’s an invoice, and why should you create it online using an invoice generator?

 I had no trouble with data entry, but the export function threw me off.
 Huge watermark aside, I couldn’t get how the same data input in other generators fit neatly on one page, but this one needed two pages.

-The ‘Preview Invoice’ was slow, so I downloaded the invoice as a PDF.
-There’s no way to change your invoice’s format or layout, so the .pdf invoice did not look as I expected.
+The ‘Preview Invoice’ was slow, so I downloaded it as a PDF.
+Since there’s no way to change the format or layout of an invoice, the PDF invoice did not look as I expected.

 My advice is not to send it to your client before you double-check it: